qgis/QGIS-Documentation/source/docs/training_manual/processing/warning.rst

 or a poem, or a CAD tutorial doesn't show you how to calculate the size of a beam for a building, this guide will not teach you spatial analysis.
-Instead, it will show you how to use the QGIS Processing framework, a powerful tool for performing spatial analysis, but it is up to you to learn the required concepts that are needed to understand that type of analysis.
-Without them, there is no point on using the framework and its algorithms, although you might be tempted to try.
+Instead, it will show you how to use the QGIS Processing framework, a powerful tool for performing spatial analysis.
+It is up to you to learn the required concepts that are needed to understand that type of analysis.
+Without them, there is no point in using the framework and its algorithms, although you might be tempted to try.

 Let's show this more clearly with an example.